British Rail Class 411

 The British Rail Class 411 (4CEP) electric multiple units were built at Eastleigh works from 1956–63 for the newly electrified main lines in Kent.
-These units, which used a British Railways Mark 1 bodyshell, were based on the earlier Southern Railway 4 COR design, built in 1937.
-Variants of the class 411 design included the class 410 and class 412 4 BEP units, which contained a buffet car in place of a standard trailer.
+These units, which used the British Railways Mark 1 bodyshell, were based on the earlier Southern Railway 4 COR design, built in 1937.
+Variants of the class 411 design included the Class 410 and Class 412 4 BEP units, which contained a buffet car in place of a standard trailer.
 They were later used on services in Sussex and Hampshire; following the privatisation of British Rail in 1995, the units were used by the Connex South Central, Connex South Eastern and South West Trains franchises.
 They were replaced by Juniper, Desiro, and Electrostar units.
 The fleet's lifespan was 49 years.
 These units are the longest-lived BR Mark 1 EMUs.

 Description

 A total of 133 units were built, as two different types.
 The majority of units were 'standard' passenger-only units, complemented by units containing a buffet car.